 Examples of where we can provide cover

-- Compliance certificate is not signed off as driveway is unfinished.
+- Compliance certificate is not signed off as the driveway is unfinished.
 Driveway concrete will not be laid until construction is complete on the neighbouring home as trucks are using the driveway for access.
 The home is structurally complete, fully secure and lockable, and is being lived in.
-Cover was able to be provided.
+Cover is able to be provided.

 Examples of where we are unable to provide cover